vishnureddy676/assignment2-Aganitha/README.md

   Open your HTML file using a web browser of your choice.
 You can do this by double-clicking the HTML file or right- clicking and selecting "Open with" and choosing a browser.
   4.View Your Webpage:
-  The HTML file should render in your browser, and any associated CSS styles should be applied automatically.
+  The HTML file should render in your browser, and any associated CSS styles and javascript should be applied automatically.